aliasgerovs/aliasgerovs.github.io/content/authors/admin/_index.md

 highlight_name: true
 first_name: Ali
 last_name: Asgarov
-email: ali.asgarov@gwu.edu
+email: aliasgarov@vt.edu
 ---

-I hold a Master of Science in Computer Science from [George Washington University](gwu.edu), with a specialization in natural language processing and computer vision.
+I am an incoming PhD student in Computer Science at Virginia Tech, with a Master of Science in Computer Science from [George Washington University](gwu.edu).
+My research interests are centered around natural language processing, computer vision, and multimodal tasks.

-You can reach me at ```  aliasgerov07 [at] gmail [dot] com```.
+You can reach me at ```  aliasgarov [at] vt [dot] edu```.
 {style="text-align: justify;"}